Netvibes 2.0

 require_once("curl_http_client.php");

-$curl = &new Curl_HTTP_Client();
+$curl = new Curl_HTTP_Client();

-//pretend to be IE6 on windows
+//pretend to be Firefox 19.0 on Mac

 $curl->set_user_agent($useragent);